Leon Hale: Career

 Hale secured a job at the Houston Post in 1952.
 He thrived in this work environment, with his colleagues observing how he was a writer who rarely required revision.
 He also published his first novel, Bonney's Place, in 1972.
 It gained a cult following, and the film rights changed hands six times.
-Even though four screenplays were drafted, no movie was produced by the time of Hale's death.
+Even though four screenplays were drafted, no movie had been produced by the time of Hale's death.

 Hale published an anthology of his selected works for the Post in 1983, appropriately titled Easy Going.
 Although he was attracted to revise his columns, he ultimately opted not to.
 He worked at the paper until mid-1984 when he was offered a place at the Houston Chronicle.
 He proceeded to author a memoir in the form of a story titled Paper Hero (1986), in which he discussed how his personal life influenced his work.

 Hale was a member of the Texas Institute of Letters, a literary group in Austin, which recognized the writer with the Lon Tinkle Award for Excellence Sustained Throughout a Career.
 He also won awards for fiction and non-fiction from the Headliners Foundation, United Press International, and the Associated Press.

 Hale retired in 2014 after 65 years of writing.
 He opined how he had "stayed at the party long enough.
 Maybe even a little too long."
 Despite his retirement, he continued to write short blog entries weekly for the Chronicle.
 His twelfth and final book, See You Down the Road, was published in March 2021, shortly before his death.